Literary Devices You Need to Know While Pursuing Your Higher Education

 4. Personification

-Personification is precisely what it sounds like, endowing inanimate objects with human characteristics.
-Also, it is referred to as anthropomorphism and is a potent technique for encouraging empathy in your audience.
+Personification is endowing inanimate objects with human characteristics.
+It is also referred to as anthropomorphism, and is a potent technique for encouraging empathy in your audience.

 • Consider personification as a distinct kind of imagery.
 A nonhuman thing can be described by applying human descriptions to it using the five senses.
 It is possible to attribute mental phenomena such as thoughts and emotions to nonliving or nonhuman entities.
 Example: